cloudthread/docs/fundamentals/tag-assistant/tag-overview.md

 # Tag Overview

-**Tag Overview** is an section of an app containing analytics around tagging compliance.
+**Tag Overview** is a section of an app containing analytics around tagging compliance.

 {% hint style="info" %}
 **Tagging** is one of the foundations of cloud cost management supporting all the major phases of [FinOps cycle](https://www.finops.org/framework/phases/) (inform -> optimize -> operate).